RADalian/cube/tutorial/step5.md

 # Refactor CSS (By SASS)

-You already write more `css` code and you can find __flex box layout__ feature is used in very commonly used.
-You can find you already write the code in `cube-matrix.component.scss` and `cube-unit.component.scss` below.
+You already write more `css` code and you can find __flex box layout__ feature is very commonly used.
+You can find there are duplicated `css` code in `cube-matrix.component.scss` and `cube-unit.component.scss` below.

 ``` css
 * {